andrewlalis/slf4d/docs/src/guide/README.md

 # Introduction

 SLF4D stands for _Simple Logging Facade for D_, but what does that mean?
 Well, put briefly, it's a _frontend_ for logging, with a configurable _backend_ for handling log messages.
-This means that many different libraries can all use SLF4D, while letting the end-user who's making their application decide how they want log messages to be processed.
+This means that many different libraries can all use SLF4D, while letting the end-user decide how they want log messages to be processed.

-Suppose I've made my own D library that does something very complex, and I want to add logging to it.
+Suppose I've made my own D library, and I want to add logging to it.
 I can use SLF4D like so:

 ```d
 module my_lib;